 1987 – The idea for a global brand came to Ted whilst fishing.

-1988 – We opened our first store in Glasgow, quickly followed by King Street, Manchester and Nottingham Exchange Arcade.
+1988 – His first store opened in Glasgow, quickly followed by King Street, Manchester and Nottingham Exchange Arcade.

 1990 – The first London store started trading in Covent Garden and the company was bought outright from Goldberg and Sons.

 1992 – The Blue Baker collection was launched.

 1993 – Ted opened stores in Soho, London, Leeds Victoria Quarter and Bridlesmith Gate, Nottingham.
 What’s more, Ted Baker became a privately owned company.

 1994 – Ted entrusted the brand to others and launched the wholesale business in the UK.
 A new store in Button Street, Liverpool, also opened.

 1995 – The Ted Baker Woman and Ted Baker Lite lines were launched.

 1996 – Wholesale trading kicked off in the USA at Magic 1996.
 Shortly afterwards Teddy Boy, or ‘small cuts dressed by Ted’, was launched.
 A womenswear store opened in Nottingham and Ted extended the stores in Covent Garden and Leeds.

 1997 – Ted Baker became a public company, Ted Baker PLC, trading as ‘No Ordinary Designer Label Limited’.